HelloWounderworld/Review-Python/Revisao-Udemy/secao03-Iniciando-na-programacao-com-Python-Logica-de-Programacao-Basica/README.md

 ## Aula 29 - Operador Lógico "or":
 A avaliação do curto circuito em python é o mesmo que o JavaScript.

+Obs: My recommendation is the student learned a bit more about math's proof concept about basic set theory.
+One can found it to practice at a good any book about Real Analysis in it introductory chapter.
+I will list someone of them:

+- Curso de Analise Real Volume 1, Elon Lages Lima.

+- Curso de Analise Real, Cassio Neri e Marcos Cabral.

+- Real Analysis, Foundations and Functions of One Variable, Vera T. Sos and Miklos Laczkovich.

+- Introduction to Calculus and Classical Analysis, Fourth Edition, Omar Hijab.

+- Mathematics for Computer Science, Eric Lehman, F Thomson Leighton and Albert R Meyer.

 ## Aula 30 - Operador lógico "not":
 Na matemática é conhecido como uma negação de uma sentença.